-The OIPR was also directly involved with PBF Metric 3, Average cost Per Bachelor's Degree and Metrics 6 and 8a involving programs of strategic emphasis.
+The OIPR was also directly involved with PBF Metric 3, Average Cost per Bachelor's Degree and Metrics 6 and 8a involving degrees within programs of strategic emphasis.
 Metric 3 included information derived from the Effort Reporting System.
 Metrics 6 and 8a included information from Classification and Instruction tables (CIP Codes).
-The OIPR had a role in assigning CIP codes, in collaboration with other academic administrators, through the Academic Approval Process and acted as a data owner because they were responsible for compiling and adding this information to the IRD and the EA file submissions.
+The OIPR had a role in assigning CIP codes, in collaboration with other academic administrators, through the academic approval process, and acted as a data owner because they were responsible for compiling and adding this information to the IRD and the EA file submissions.

 The IRD files were created by programs developed by ES.
 The OIPR's role was to ensure that the Effort Reporting System data was complete prior to the IRD file creation.
-For example, the Effort Reporting System has edits to ensure that faculty time percentages sum to 100%.
-If this requirement was not met, then there was an error message that had to be cleared.
+For example, the Effort Reporting System has edits to ensure that faculty time percentages equal 100.
+If this requirement was not met, there was an error message that had to be researched and resolved.
+We noted that the process to compile the IRD file had not changed from the previous year.